BrynCooke/tracing-dynamic/README.md

 This is a small library to allow you to create dynamic attributes on spans.

 Things to consider before using this:
 * It will leak memory.
-This happens on each instantiation of SpanFactory.
+This happens on each instantiation of SpanFactory or EventFactory.
 You'll want to create span factories sparingly and reuse them.
 * I didn't test it in a real program.
 * It'll be slower than the tracing macros, but you came here for flexibility right?